DarkerNemesis14/ObjectAvoidingRobot/README.md

 ----------------

 ## Arduino Code:
-Please check the [Arduino Code Folder](https://github.com/DarkerNemesis14/ObjectAvoidingRobot/tree/main/CircuitDiagram) for the code and its detailed documentation.
+Please check the [Arduino Code Folder](https://github.com/DarkerNemesis14/ObjectAvoidingRobot/tree/main/CircuitDiagram) for the code and its documentation.

 ----------------